jechotorrefranca/ADT313-PROJECT---Torrefranca--Jecho-P/README.md

 Stay updated on the latest releases, discover hidden gems, and connect with a community of anime enthusiasts.
 Whether you're a seasoned otaku or new to the anime universe, AniKou is designed to enhance your viewing experience and keep your love for anime alive.

 # ADT313 Project

-Will upload the api once all api is completed